Tool Review - 2026

 The 3,200 tweet window

 Twitter's API historically exposes only the most recent ~3,200 tweets to third-party apps.
 Cloud tools operating via the API are subject to this ceiling.
-If you've been active for years, this means the bulk of your archive is unreachable on the free tier — and often on paid tiers that don't use archive imports.
+If you've been active for years, this means much of your older history is unreachable on the free tier - and often on paid tiers that do not switch to a deeper workflow.

 Total tweets deleteable per period - restricted on free tier